Sending Held Data

 MDX Real Time

-MDX Real Time is the best solution for clients that have real-time data available in their system.
+MDX Real Time is the best solution for clients with real-time data available in their systems.

-Real Time is a RESTful API that allows you to push your user, member, account, transaction, and holding data directly to us as soon as a change has taken place on your systems.
+Real Time is a RESTful API that lets you push user, member, account, transaction, and holding data directly to MX as soon as changes occur.

-Real Time is the optimal, event-driven solution if your backend systems are also real time, where transaction and account updates are posted throughout the day, not just in nightly batches.
-You'll need to be able to push us data for all accounts, including those where data is held by a third party.
+Real Time is optimal for event-driven backends where transaction and account updates post throughout the day, not just in nightly batches.
+You'll need to push data for all accounts, including those held by third parties.

-You also must handle data reconciliation.
-For example, if a PENDING transaction is sent to us, you will have to either delete it or update it to a POSTED transaction.
-You must track this and make the necessary Real Time requests.
-If a POSTED transaction can ever change or be deleted, these changes must also be tracked and sent to MX.
+You must handle data reconciliation.
+For example, if you send a PENDING transaction, you must either delete it or update it to POSTED.
+If a POSTED transaction can change or be deleted, these changes must also be tracked and sent to MX.

 Possible Advantages: